Xceptance/neodymium-template/README.md

 </includes>
 ```

-In case you want to use both approaches you are free to do so and take advantage of booth of their strengths.
+In case you want to use both approaches you are free to do so and take advantage of both of their strengths.

 ## License
 MIT